automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Alternate-Install-Debian.md

 * Debian 12 (Bookworm) - *Fully Tested*
 * Debian 11 (Bullseye) - *Should work*

 While this method may work with other Linux distributions, your mileage may vary.

-Note that this method was developed for a bare-metal installation.
+## Intended Use
+This installation guide, is created for a bare metal installation, while the script can be used on a virtual or containerized environment, the additional steps needed are not explained in this guide.
+For such environments one must first make full and unrestricted access to the optical drives and optionally the graphics processor (if Hardware Encoding is desired) to the environment before running this installation script.

 > [!NOTE]
 > The Script builds a MakeMKV and HandBrake on your system.
-There are no packages for MakeMKV and HandBrake packages
-> are to be out of date.
->
-> This installation method can take a while complete, depending on your system.
+> Building these applications is a processor intensive endeavour and may take a while complete, depending on your system.

 ## Installing A.R.M.
 ### Pre-Installation steps